Learn more about how HaloPSA protects your privacy

 What does this mean for our customers?

-Depending on the type of agreement you have with us, this will have different implications to how GDPR will affect you:
+Depending on the type of agreement you have with us, this will have different implications to how GDPR affects you:

 If you wish to upgrade to our hosted service to benefit from increased security and monitoring capability, please contact: sales@HaloPSA.com.